Prospertech-github/Prospertech-github/README.md

 Frontend developer and Content writer
 -------------------------------------

-I wrote my first lines of code in 2017 but have dropped coding to face my schooling squarely.
+I wrote my first lines of code in 2017 but dropped coding to face my schooling squarely.
 But since 2020, I decided to pick it up again, and since then, I have learnt HTML, CSS, and JavaScript.
 I am currently learning ReactJS.
 I would appreciate it if you take a little time to go through my GitHub portfolio and see the awesome projects I've built/contributed to with my existing skills.

 Some things about Me
 -----------------------------